 Cape Point is the star of the day three show.
 Here, you’ll find a spectacular sight with towering stone cliffs, endemic fynbos, breathtaking bays, beaches, and rolling green hills and valleys.
 The climb to the top is steep and requires some fitness, but you can opt for the Flying Dutchman Funicular to take you to the top.
 Spend a few hours here taking in the astounding natural beauty and endless ocean views.
 You can also visit the Two Oceans restaurant, which offers casual but delicious dining with truly phenomenal views.

 As the day draws to a close, head back into town for the evening.
-Consider checking out one of the 50 restaurants that locals love, to find a restaurant close to where you’re staying.
 If you’re up for more activity, you could take in a show at one of Cape Town’s theatres.

 Day 4: Road trip